-Investors will be able to obtain the prices for the Underlying Securities through Bloomberg L.P. or other market vendors, including the broker-dealer through whom the investor purchased the ABS Securities.
-In addition, The Bond Market Association ("TBMA") provides links to price and other bond information sources on its investor Web site at http:// www.investinginbonds.com.
-Transaction prices and volume data for the most actively-traded bonds on the exchanges are also published daily in newspapers and on a variety of financial websites.
+Investors will be able to obtain the prices for the Underlying Securities through Bloomberg L.P. ("Bloomberg") or other market vendors, including the broker-dealer through whom the investor purchased the ABS Securities.
+In addition, the Bond Market Association ("TBMA") provides links to price and other bond information sources on its investor Web site at www.investinginbonds.com.
+Transaction prices and volume data for the most actively traded bonds on the exchanges are also published daily in newspapers and on a variety of financial Web sites.
 The National Association of Securities Dealers, Inc. ("NASD") Trade Reporting and Compliance Engine ("TRACE") will also help investors obtain transaction information for the most active corporate debt securities, such as investment grade corporate bonds.
-12 For a fee, investors can have access to intraday bellwether quotes.
-13
+14 For a fee, investors can have access to intra-day bellwether quotes.15 other than payment default.
+See Prospectus for a schedule of the distribution of interest and of the principal upon maturity of each Underlying Security and for a description of payment default and acceleration of the maturity date.